The application process

 How do I get released into Clearing?

-Being released into Clearing means you'll be giving up your place at Southampton.
+Being released into Clearing means you'll be giving up your place at your chosen university.

-Once you’re sure you want to be released, what you need to do will depend on the type of offer you have from us.
+Once you’re sure you want to be released into Clearing, what you need to do will depend on the type of offer you have.
 If your offer is:

-Conditional Firm (CF): contact us so we can release you into Clearing
+- Conditional Firm (CF): contact the university where you hold an offer so they can release you into Clearing

 What is my Southampton student ID number?

-You'll receive your ID number as part of your formal offer, after we've confirmed your place through UCAS.
-You'll need it to apply for accommodation and to formally enrol with the University.
+You'll receive your student ID number as part of your formal offer, after we've confirmed your place through UCAS.
+You'll need your ID number to apply for accommodation and formally enrol with the University.

 What is the UCAS Results Embargo?